isomerpages/isomer-conversion-scripts/src/emailLogin/README.md

 6. Fill in the appropriate form (prod: https://form.gov.sg/6513ae794fec5f0012b7f8ad) to clone the repo on our EFS.

+7. Provide the emails outputted in `emails.csv` to Ops to prepare for sending emails.

 ## Standalone github

 1. Follow steps 1-3 as above.